programmfabrik/apitest/README.md

     short: true # Configures minimal logs by default for all tests
   report: # Configures the maschine report.
 For usage with jenkis or any other CI tool
     file: "apitest_report.xml" # Filename of the report file.
 The file gets saved in the same directory of the apitest binary
     format: "json.junit"       # Format of the report.
-(Supported formats: json or junit)
+(Supported formats: json, junit or stats)
   store: # initial values for the datastore, parsed as map[string]interface{}
     email.server: smtp.google.com
   oauth2_client: # Map of client-config for oAuth clients